sf105/sttp-book/_chapters/test-automation.md

 * D = 500
 * M = 1000

-Now we can combine these letters to form numbers.
+We can combine these letters to form numbers.
 The letters should be ordered from the highest to the lowest value.
-For example CCXVI would be 216.
+For example `CCXVI` would be 216.

-Now when we put a lower value in front of a higher one, we substract that value from the higher value.
+When we put a lower value in front of a higher one, we substract that value from the higher value.
-For example we make 40 not by XXXX, but instead we use $$50 - 10 = 40$$ and have the roman number XL.
+For example we make 40 not by XXXX, but instead we use $$50 - 10 = 40$$ and have the roman number `XL`.
-Combining both these principles we could give our method MDCCCXLII and it should return 1842.
+Combining both these principles we could give our method `MDCCCXLII` and it should return 1842.

-Now we have to think about tests to make for this method.
-Try to use your experience as a developer to get as many test cases as you can.

-To get you started, we can of course test just one letter  (C = 100), different letters combined (CLV = 155), and a lower value in front of a higher one (CM = 900).
-{% include example-end.html %}

-With this example you might notice that it can be hard to know when you have enough tests.
-Using just our feelings also gives a higher chance of forgetting a couple of cases.
-That is why it is essential to use a strategy to systematically derive the tests.
-This is called the test design and is the more human part of software testing.

-When testing the software we run (part of) it and check if it gives the right results.
-While this can be done by humans, we like to automate them.
-This is called automation.
-Automated tests are way faster and often more accurate than tests done by humans.

-Throughout this reader you will see that we first think about the test cases.
-This is the design phase of testing.
-Then when we have our test cases we are going to automate them: The automation part.

-## Framework

-The SQT course is taught in Java, so that is the language we will be using in the reader as well.
-For Java, the standard framework to write automated tests is JUnit.
-Throughout this reader and the course we will use JUnit 5 to automate the tests.

-To automate the tests we need a Java class.
-This is usually named the name of the class under test, followed by "Test".
-Then to create an automated test, we make a method with the return type `void`.
-For the execution the name of the method does not matter, but we always use it to describe the test.
-To make sure that JUnit considers the method to be a test, we use the `@Test` annotation.
-To use this annotation you have to import `org.junit.jupiter.api.Test`.

-In the method itself we execute the code that we want to test.
-After we have done that, we check is the result is what we would expect.
-To check this result, we use assertions.
-A couple of useful assertions are:

-* `assertEquals(expected, actual)`: Passes if the expected and actual values are equal, fails otherwise.
-  Be sure to pass the expected value as the first argument and the actual value (the value that, for example, the method returns) as second argument.
-  Otherwise the fail message of the test will not make sense.
-* `assertTrue(condition)`: Passes if the condition evaluates to true, fails otherwise.
-* `assertFalse(condition)`: Passes if the condition evaluates to false, fails otherwise.

-More assertions and additional arguments can be found in [JUnit's documentation](https://junit.org/junit5/docs/5.3.0/api/org/junit/jupiter/api/Assertions.html).
-To make easy use of the assertions and to import them all in one go, you can use `import static org.junit.jupiter.api.Assertions.*;`.

-{% include example-begin.html %}
-We made an implementation for the problem in the previous example.
+A possible implementation for this Roman Numeral is as follows:

 ```java
 public class RomanNumeral {